Rates

 The rates shown above appear on the electricity line of your bill and are only for the electricity you use.
 They do not include other charges like delivery.
 If you have a contract with an electricity retailer, you pay the price agreed upon in the contract, not the price set by the OEB.

-Effective November 1, 2022, the Ontario government's Ontario Electricity Rebate will be changed to 11.7%.
+Effective November 1, 2023, the Ontario government's Ontario Electricity Rebate will

 Scroll to top